caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 3.6 Empirical Validation and Benchmarking Results

-To validate the effectiveness of our framework, we conducted comprehensive evaluations across multiple leading LLM systems using LLMSecForge's benchmarking methodology.
+To validate the effectiveness of our framework, we conducted comprehensive evaluations across multiple leading LLM systems using AISecForge's benchmarking methodology.
 While specific model identifiers are anonymized in compliance with responsible disclosure protocols, the comparative results demonstrate the framework's ability to differentiate security postures across different implementation approaches.

 #### 3.6.1 Comparative Model Security Analysis